tanakai0/docker-devcontainer-platex/README.md

       latexmk test
       ```
     - The default engine is **upLaTeX**.
 You can switch to **pdfLaTeX** or **pLaTeX** by editing the `.latexmkrc` file.
-    - To change the Japanese font style used in the compiled document, see the sqitch_font script:
+    - To change the Japanese font style used in the compiled document, use the script:
       ```
       ./switch_ja_font.sh
       ```